runpod/rplog/README.md

 Generally speaking, `WARN` is to be avoided.
 If you're logging a warning, you should probably be logging an `ERROR` instead. `DEBUG` should be used sparingly, and `INFO` should be used for anything that is not an error.

+### Populating your logs with metadata

+See the [buildmeta README](./go/cmd/README.md) for information on how to populate your logs with metadata.

 ### Logs: Environment Variables